-Luster Industries Bhd ("LIB" or "Luster") is an investment holding company whereby the activities of the subsidiaries can be segregated into the followings:
+Luster Industries Bhd ("LIB" or "Luster") is an investment holding company whereby the activities of the subsidiaries can be segregated into the following:

-Business Segments Activities Manufacturing The manufacturing activities consist of: Manufacturing of precision plastic parts and components and sub-assembly of plastic parts and products; Original Equipment Manufacturer ("OEM") manufacturing for hygiene and pests control products; Precision engineering work and manufacturing of die-casting components; Manufacturing, sales and distribution of latex examination gloves; v.
-Provision of glove related system, technology, supply chain and operations best practices as one stop solution; and vi.
-Manufacture of acoustic products and consumer's electronic products The companies operating under this segment are Exzone Precision Engineering Sdn Bhd, Winco Precision Engineering (Melaka) Sdn Bhd, TSI Zone (Malaysia) Sdn Bhd, Glovmaster Sdn Bhd and Glovconcept Sdn Bhd.
-Property development and construction Construction and property development.
-The companies operating under this segment are Pembinaan LSP Jaya Sdn Bhd, Luster Construction Sdn Bhd, Luster Hijauan Home Sdn Bhd, Luster Venture Sdn Bhd and Jade Classic Sdn Bhd.
+Business Segments Activities Manufacturing The manufacturing activities consist of: Manufacturing of precision plastic parts and components and sub-assembly of plastic parts and products; Original Equipment Manufacturer ("OEM") manufacturing for hygiene and pests control products; Precision engineering work and manufacturing of die-casting components; The companies operating under this segment are Exzone Precision Engineering Sdn Bhd and Winco Precision Engineering (Melaka) Sdn Bhd.
+Glove & healthcare The activities in this segment consist of: Manufacturing, sales and distribution of latex examination gloves; and Provision of glove related system, technology, supply chain and operations best practices as one stop solutions.
+The companies operating under this segment are Glovmaster Sdn Bhd and Glovconcept Sdn Bhd.
+Property development and construction The companies operating under this segment are Pembinaan LSP Jaya Sdn Bhd, Luster Construction Sdn Bhd, Luster Hijauan Home Sdn Bhd, Luster Venture Sdn Bhd, Jade Classic Sdn Bhd and Luster Ara Sdn Bhd.
 Gaming and leisure Lottery operator in Cambodia.
 The company operating under this segment is Pan Cambodian Lottery Corporation Limited.